 The Park Seat was designed by Robert Adam in 1766 and has been known locally as The Owl's Nest, as it used to be a home to a barn owl.

 The Rotunda sits in the Home Shrubbery, from where there are wonderful views over the parkland and river towards the Malvern Hills.

 Venture further afield and download a leisurely circular walk to the Park Seat taking in the beautiful Rotunda, shaded walks, river and Croome Court on the way.

-Enjoy the parkland in Worcestershire with the whole family on this buggy friendly easy circular walk taking in the main highlights of Croome.
+Enjoy the parkland in Worcestershire with the whole family on this buggy and wheelchair friendly easy accessible walk taking in the main highlights of Croome.

 Let your four legged friend enjoy the outdoors with you and explore the parkland with magnificent views of Croome's house and park along this walk.